George-Sucuzhanay/past_practice_projects/README.md

 ## Welcome to George.github.io
 Current and Past projects are found in the "Projects" folder
-- Observe current and past projects from America on Tech
+- Observe past projects from America on Tech
+- Currently working on JavaScript projects with All Star Code

 ## Personal Projects
 - Building out my Persinal Website